Passing CompTIA A+ 220-902 with A+ Practice Test – Part 1/3

-At the test do not underestimate the value getting there relaxed.
+At the test do not underestimate the value of getting there relaxed.
 This is actually worth mentioning!
 It will help if you actively and consciously work at calming yourself down because short of that the test center anxiety may get the best of you.
 Aside from that make sure to use every last resource available to you and to use them wisely!
 I used the CertBlaster A+ practice test software and the Internet.
 Now some people will ask, how good can a cert be if you can pass just using a practice test software and the internet?
-The answer is very good ones provided you have all the prequisites which I do (see the disclaimer at the bottom of the page).
+The answer is very good ones provided you have all the prerequisites which I do (see the disclaimer at the bottom of the page).

 Be smart about how you use practice tests

-It is important to understand that self-testing in general and self-test software in particular, the objective is NOT to memorize you self-tests!
-That is a dangerous practice, brain dumps encourage that all the time and the reason it fails is that any minor twist on an exam question will hopelessly throw you off.
+It is important to understand that in self-testing in general, and self-test software in particular, the objective is NOT to memorize your self-tests!
+That is a dangerous practice, brain dumps encourage that all the time, and the reason it fails is that any minor twist on an exam question will hopelessly throw you off.
 What you see on a quality practice test are questions that help you understand and answer issues addressed in the CompTIA Exam Objectives.
-This will help you prepare answer questions that are at the same knowledge level as the ones you’ll encounter on exam day.
+This will help you prepare to answer questions that are at the same knowledge level as the ones you’ll encounter on exam day.
 When you get a question on an A+ practice test, read the question carefully paying great attention to detail then study the responses available carefully.
 Where applicable study carefully the explanations for the responses in the practice test software.
 Study that explanation thoroughly to the point where you can make sure you understand it fully and all its implications.
 If you feel shaky on any part of that explanation then do what I do: Google the main terms and get more perspective on the issues.
 Be cautious though, if you go to the internet make sure the sites are reputable.
 Remember: The great thing about the internet is that you can find everything and anything on it – The bad thing about the internet is that you can find everything and anything on it…

 How I used the CertBlaster A+ Practice Test

-If you use the CertBlaster A+ Practice Test suite like I did, then I recommend that the first thing you do is to take Exam 1 in Assessment mode.
+If you use the CertBlaster A+ Practice Test suite as I did, then I recommend that the first thing you do is to take Exam 1 in Assessment mode.
 Why assessment mode?
-Because it won’t show me the answers while I take the test but it will, at the end, give me a lot of feedback like grades (overall and per objective), list of questions I answered incorrectly (with the right answers), and a “Personal Testing Plan” that lists the A+ sub-objectives I needed to focus the most on.
+Because it won’t show me the answers while I take the test but it will, in the end, give me a lot of feedback like grades (overall and per objective), a list of questions I answered incorrectly (with the right answers), and a “Personal Testing Plan” that lists the A+ sub-objectives I needed to focus the most on.
 Doing this gave me two benefits: 1) I know where I stand and have pointers as to where to go from here, and 2) it gave me an “entry point benchmark” i.e. an independent assessment of where my starting point was.
-I would go back to it later and it would help me measure progress and that helped keeping me motivated.
+I would go back to it later and it would help me measure progress and that helped to keep me motivated.
 Using that Personal Testing Plan I got I then went into the Drills (there is one per CompTIA A+ Main Domain).
 I also used these Learning Resources pages that have some additional resources, some of which came in handy.

 A+ Exam taking strategies

 After reading the question carefully and paying a lot of attention to all possible answers, when you have what you think is the correct response, ask yourself: What makes it the best response?
 The answer to that of course depends on the question asked but also it depends on what the other answer alternatives lack that the correct response demands.
 For instance, is it a performance, encryption program, firewall, or malware problem?
-Each require different and unique methodical troubleshooting.
+Each requires different and unique methodical troubleshooting.

 Let’s assume you have a question where the correct response isn’t popping out at you.
 The first thing I do is to “take out the trash”.
 Re-read the question and discard those points that have nothing to do with the requirement or result.
 Eliminate the least probable response(s).
-If you have a multiple choice question with four possible responses, each one you rule out is worth 25%.
+If you have a multiple-choice question with four possible responses, each one you rule out is worth 25%.
 If you can say that 2 of the 4 responses are definitely incorrect.
 You are now faced with a 50/50 chance and therefore double the probability of success.
 Interestingly, in that process, you have demonstrated knowledge by being able to eliminate choices that others (less informed) may consider correct.